whamcloud/Online-Help/docs/Install_Guide/ig_ch_13_installing_updates.md

 [**Manager for Lustre\* Software Installation Guide Table of Contents**](ig_TOC.md)
-# Installing Updates to Intel® EE for Lustre\* software
+# Installing Updates to Manager for Lustre\* software

 **Note**: Perform any OS update prior to updating the Intel® EE for Lustre\* software.